Your machines earn it in the pit. You lose it on the way to the office.

 On Darikoda

-320L dispense.
-Operator PIN at the event.
-Photo of the pump reading.
-GPS-confirmed position.
-Time-stamped.
-Sync state visible.
+320L dispense, logged at the event by the operator, with the pump reading and position captured as proof.
 If you challenge the number, you have the record.

 USD 5K / month

-5 percent recovery on a USD 100K monthly diesel spend.
-One line item.
+5 percent recovery on a USD 100K monthly diesel spend, one line item.
+(Illustrative model, your number from the audit.)

 The hired excavator renewal